jfude/DSND-DataScienceBlog/README.md

 Data Science Nanodegree P1 - Write a data science blog

 ## Introduction
 The purpose of this project was to pose three questions in relation to a data set, and then to apply the CRISP-DM process along with data analytics techniques to answer those questions.
-I chose to analyze the [Seattle AirBnB set](http://www.insideairbnb.com/get-the-data.html), principally that listed for the upcoming year.
-The overall results are presented in a blog post that will be found [here](https://www.udacity.com) once it is published.
+I chose to analyze the [Seattle AirBnB data set](http://www.insideairbnb.com/get-the-data.html), principally that listed for the upcoming year.
+The overall results are presented in a blog post that can be found [here](https://medium.com/@jaalfordii/the-where-when-and-how-much-of-airbnb-in-seattle-b2184b51700b).

 The three questions I decided to tackle were: